 For details about this concentration click here.

-Students have the option to design an individualized concentration if they cannot find a pre-specified concentration that aligns with their interests and career aspirations.
-Individualized concentrators must successfully demonstrate that their proposed plan of study cannot reasonably be completed within an established concentration.
-Students are required to work with their GWS faculty advisor to design the right combination and depth of coursework that meets their specific career goals.
-Overall, an individualized concentration should consist of 15 credits of graduate work.
+Students may choose to pursue an individualized concentration if they cannot find a pre- specified concentration that aligns with their research interests and career aspirations.
+Individualized concentrators must successfully demonstrate that their proposed plan of study cannot reasonably be completed within an already established concentration.
+Students are required to work with their GWS faculty advisor to design the right breadth and depth of coursework that meets their specific research needs and career goals.

 For details about this concentration click here.